koverton/solace-monitoring-extension/README.md

 </tr>
 <tr>
 <td class='confluenceTd'> password or encrypted-password </td>
-<td class='confluenceTd'> HTTP authentication credentials used for the admin user. `password`
+<td class='confluenceTd'> HTTP authentication credentials used for the admin user. <tt>password</tt>
-assumes the credentials are stored directly as cleartext, `encrypted-password` assumes the credentials are stored in encryped form as generated by your hash-key and the bundle's encrypt.sh script.</td>
+assumes the credentials are stored directly as cleartext, <tt>encrypted-password</tt> assumes the credentials are stored in encryped form as generated by your hash-key and the bundle's encrypt.sh script.</td>
 </tr>
 </tbody>